 I Started Hedging in 2021

-On one hand you can keep waiting and waiting until the market plummets right before your eyes and you have no protection in your portfolio leading to personal panic.
+On one hand you can keep waiting and waiting until the market plummets right before your eyes and you have no protection at all in your portfolio.
 Or you can evaluate the signs of a market top, keep some cash on the sidelines, and start incorporating some hedges into your portfolio now.
 You aren’t betting the farm that you’ll be right on the timing, because usually you can’t be, but you are just adding some hedges that you might be.

 Ultimately the market needs a catalyst.
 Some piece of bad news, or news that gets people to realize the best case scenario they thought was going to happen will no longer happen.
 News like that is random and can come at any time.

 It might even be in the form of a black swan, where something completely unexpected like China declares war on Taiwan or Geo-political tensions increase in the middle east.
 As we saw, Russia invaded Ukraine and that led to some market turmoil and higher energy prices.